Hábitat para la Humanidad Honduras

 Habitat for Humanity in Honduras

 Habitat for Humanity’s work in Honduras began in Santa Cruz de Yojoa, Cortés in the Yure River valley in 1988.
-There are now five regional offices reaching more than 50 communities.
+Habitat Honduras is reaching more than 70 communities and over the years has served 15, 240 families.
+By fiscal year 2013 Habitat Honduras gave 6,251 credits and served 2,569 families.

 Habitat for Humanity Honduras supports several initiatives, in addition to traditional home construction.